Banner Sizes: The Must-Have Banners for 2023

 If you haven’t already shifted your advertising efforts to a mobile-first focus it’s definitely a good time to start thinking about it.

-Mobile has passed desktop as the main device used for browsing, delivering 63% of all internet traffic in 2017.
+Mobile has passed desktop as the main device used for browsing, representing 59% of all internet traffic in 2023 so far.

 Mobile ads can be displayed both when you’re browsing the web and directly in apps.